yasershahi/archdaily/README.md

 # Daily Driving Arch Linux
 I am trying to use Arch Linux on my main machine for my day-to-day work.

-> Using Arch as my daily driver was a great experience; however, I am switching to Fedora on this machine!
-There's nothing wrong with Arch; I just unlocked a new level of distro hopping!
-Hey, at least I used it for four months!

 ## Goals
 - Have a fast, reliable, and up-to-date PC to work with.
 - Minimize the need for fixing issues with the OS.